-Making connections and networking is an essential part of growing your freelance business.
+Making connections and networking is an essential part of growing your business or blog.
 But, as a busy mom, it can be hard to

 find make time to connect with others.

-Because leaving the house with seven kids to go meet and greet isn’t happening.
+Because leaving the house wit eight kids to go meet and greet isn’t happening.
 Especially where I live.
 There’s not that much networking going on here with the cows and chickens!

 And while I know how to make time for phone calls in a busy house, I hate talking on the phone.
 It’s not really how I want to connect!

 So what’s a busy mom to do?
-Keeping to yourself can be so isolating, especially because freelance work isn’t necessarily something people you naturally interact with understand.
+Keeping to yourself can be so isolating, especially because working online isn’t necessarily something people you naturally interact with understand.

 Here are seven tips I’ve found to increase the efforts of my networking and make connections in my business.